Eggnog Waffles (Dairy Free Option)

 - In a medium bowl, whisk together the flour, baking powder, salt, sugar, cinnamon and nutmeg.

-- Preheat a waffle maker.
-Pour the recommended amount of batter into the waffle maker according to the manufacturer’s instructions.
+- When the waffle maker is hot, give the batter a gentle stir then pour / scoop in the recommended amount of batter according to the manufacturer’s instructions.
 Cook until golden brown.
+Repeat with the remaining batter.****

-- Add the heavy cream, granulated sugar, cinnamon and vanilla extract to the bowl of a stand mixer fitted with the whisk attachment.
-Start with the mixer on low (to avoid it going everywhere) and then increase the speed to medium high.
+- Add the heavy cream, granulated sugar, cinnamon and vanilla to the bowl of a stand mixer fitted with the whisk attachment.
+Start with the mixer on low (to avoid it going everywhere), then increase the speed to medium high.
 Whip until stiff peaks form.
-Do not over beat, or it will look curdled.
+Do not over beat or it will look curdled.

-- To serve, top the hot waffles with a generous dollop of whipped cream.
-Sprinkle with a dash of nutmeg and serve.
+- To serve, top the warm waffles with a generous dollop of whipped cream.